KyloIO/kylo-docs/installation/ManualDeploymentGuide.rst

 Step 4: Install Java Cryptographic Extension
 ============================================

-The Java 8 install script above will automatically download and install the `Java Cryptographic Extension <http://www.oracle.com/technetwork/java/javase/downloads/jce8-download-2133166.html>`__.
+Skip this step if you followed Scenario 2 in the previous step or already installed JCE for Java 8.

-This extension is required to allow encrypted property values in the Kylo configuration files.
+The `Java Cryptographic Extension <http://www.oracle.com/technetwork/java/javase/downloads/jce8-download-2133166.html>`__ is required to allow encrypted property values in the Kylo configuration files.
 If you already have a Java 8 installed on the system, you can install the Java Cryptographic Extension by running the following script:

 .. code-block:: shell